 - have a GPA of at least 3.50 overall

-- have completed at least 21 BIOE courses
+- have completed at least 21 BIOE credits

 - have support of a full-time BIOE faculty member or a full-time UMD faculty member affiliated with the Bioengineering department who agrees to serve as the student’s mentor and research advisor through completion of M.S. program.
 Researchers outside the university wishing to supervise a B.S./M.S. student’s research must establish a BIOE faculty member familiar with their work to serve as a co-mentor and supervisor.
 The BIOE faculty and outside researcher will co-chair the M.S. thesis defense.